abudih/C/README.md

 # C

+This repository has 8 different orphan branches.
 Each branch is a set of different projects.
-The files in these different branches are meant to be compiled locally and individually (all class files per branch).
+The files in these different branches are meant to be compiled individually (all class files per branch).